UoA-eResearch/python_intro_tutorial/_episodes/05-error-messages.md

 {: .error}

 ## Fix syntax errors by reading the source and runtime errors by tracing execution.

-FIXME: diagram of where each type of error occurs.

-FIXME: this entire episode needs to move later (we can't do IndentationError yet, or talk about the tracebacks until we've written functions).

 > ## Reading Error Messages
 >